-The Kimberley Process (KP) is open to all countries that are willing and able to implement its requirements.
-The KP has 54 participants, representing 81 countries, with the European Union and its Member States counting as a single participant.
+The Kimberley Process has 55 participants, representing 82 countries, with the European Union and its 27 Member States counting as a single participant, represented by the European Commission..
 KP members account for approximately 99.8% of the global production of rough diamonds.
 In addition, the World Diamond Council, representing the international diamond industry, and civil society organisations, such as Partnership-Africa Canada, participate in the KP and have played a major role since its outset.

 How does the Kimberley Process work?

 The Kimberley Process(KP) is chaired, on a rotating basis, by participating countries.
 So far, Republic of South Africa(2003), Canada(2004), Russian Federation(2005), Botswana (2006), the European Union(2007), India(2008) , Namibia( 2009), Israel (2010), the Democratic Republic of the Congo (2011), United States of America (2012), Republic of South Africa (2013), the People’s Republic of China (2014) , Angola (2015) , United Arab Emirates(2016) have lead the scheme.
 Australia is the 2017 Kimberley Process chair.